Sharp bounds and testability of a Roy model of STEM major choices: Analytical framework

 We strip the model down to its self-selection mechanism, where agents are perfectly informed of the joint distribution of their potential outcomes $(Y_0,Y_1)$ in both sectors and choose the sector that maximizes outcomes, so that $D=1$ when $Y_1>Y_0$ and $D=0$ if $Y_1<Y_0$.
 The model is silent on the tie-breaking mechanism agents use in case $Y_1=Y_0$.
 As is customary in such frameworks, the assumption that agents are perfectly informed is intended to reflect, within a simple static model, the result of dynamic adjustments and learning on the one hand, and to put in stark relief the difference between the agents' and the analyst's information sets, on the other hand.

-We summarize the model with the following assumptions. \begin{assumption}[Potential outcomes] Observed outcomes are the realizations of a random variable $Y$ satisfying $Y=Y_1D+Y_0(1-D)$, where $(Y_0,Y_1)$ is a pair of possibly dependant unobserved random variables and $D$ is an observed indicator variable. \end{assumption} \begin{assumption}[Selection] The selection indicator satisfies $Y_1>Y_0\Rightarrow D=1$, $Y_1<Y_0\Rightarrow D=0$. \end{assumption} Individuals choose the sector that yields higher outcome, when $Y_1\ne Y_0$.
+We summarize the model with the following assumptions. \begin{assumption}[Potential outcomes] Observed outcomes are the realizations of a random variable $Y$ satisfying $Y=Y_1D+Y_0(1-D)$, where $(Y_0,Y_1)$ is a pair of possibly dependent unobserved random variables and $D$ is an observed indicator variable. \end{assumption} \begin{assumption}[Selection] The selection indicator satisfies $Y_1>Y_0\Rightarrow D=1$, $Y_1<Y_0\Rightarrow D=0$. \end{assumption} Individuals choose the sector that yields higher outcome, when $Y_1\ne Y_0$.
 Their choice criterion is unspecified if $Y_1=Y_0$.
 When outcomes are discrete, the possibility of ties has to be considered.
 More generally, in a Roy model of earnings, the possibility of equal earnings in both sectors has to be entertained, if wage setters propose contracts that pool different skill levels, for instance.
-If the probability of ties is non zero, the Roy model specification described here is different from the specification of traditional competing risks models, contrary to the generally held belief that Roy and competing risks models are identical, up to sign convention.
+If the probability of ties is non zero, the Roy model specification described here is different from the specification of the competing risks model with non zero probability of ties in \cite{BM:97}.
 The model we consider here is tuned to economic applications, where the sector selection is unknown, when both sectors yield the same outcome.
 Hence, we identify $\mathbb P(Y_d\leq y,D=d)$, for $d=0,1,$ but not $\mathbb P(Y_d\leq y,Y_d>Y_{1-d})$.
 All we know is that $\mathbb P(Y_d\leq y,Y_d>Y_{1-d})\leq\mathbb P(Y_d\leq y,D=d)\leq\mathbb P(Y_d\leq y,Y_d\geq Y_{1-d})$.
-In the competing risks analysis of \citeasnoun{BM:97}, on the other hand, $\mathbb P(Y_1\leq y,Y_1>Y_0)$, $\mathbb P(Y_0\leq y,Y_1<Y_0)$ and $\mathbb P(Y_1\leq y,Y_1=Y_0)$ are all assumed identified.
+In the competing risks analysis of \cite{BM:97}, on the other hand, $\mathbb P(Y_1\leq y,Y_1>Y_0)$, $\mathbb P(Y_0\leq y,Y_1<Y_0)$ and $\mathbb P(Y_1\leq y,Y_1=Y_0)$ are all assumed identified, so that one observes when both components of the system fail simultaneously.

-The Roy model, in the form of Assumptions~1 and~2 has strong implications for the relation between {\em actual} outcome distributions and {\em counterfactual} outcome distributions.
-More precisely, actual distributions dominate counterfactual ones stochastically at the first order, namely Assumption~\ref{ass:sel} implies The stochastic dominance relation (\ref{eq:mon}) retains information about the marginal distributions of potential outcomes $Y_0$ and $Y_1$, but, as we shall see, significant information about the joint distribution of $(Y_0,Y_1)$ is lost if one considers only the reduced form implication (\ref{eq:mon}) rather than the full structure of selection.